kubedb/docs/docs/guides/elasticsearch/backup/kubedb/index.md

 - `spec.parameters.stash` section specifies the Stash Addon that will be used to backup and restore this Elasticsearch.

-### Ensure Elasticsearch Addons
+### Verify Stash Elasticsearch Addons Installed

-Now, make sure that you have installed the Stash Elasticsearch addon.
-If you haven’t installed the addon yet, please install it by following the setup guide from [here](https://stash.run/docs/latest/addons/elasticsearch/setup/install/).
-Make sure you have the `Task` with matching name as specified in `spec.parameters.stash.addons` of `AppBinding` object.
+When you install the Stash Enterprise edition, it automatically installs all the official database addons.
+Verify that it has installed the Elasticsearch addons using the following command.

 ```bash
 ❯ kubectl get tasks.stash.appscode.com | grep elasticsearch